Wales’ painful World Cup history

 BBC Sport Wales takes a look at past qualification campaigns, and how close Wales have come on several occasions.

-With the road to Qatar the 19th World Cup campaign for Wales, only Finland, Israel and Luxembourg have made more qualifying attempts with such little reward.
+With the road to Qatar the 19th men's World Cup campaign for Wales, only Finland, Israel and Luxembourg have made more qualifying attempts with such little reward.
 Whether those nations have had the same drama is another matter.

 - Wales' World Cup play-off with Austria to go ahead in March